-While there appears to have been some variation across the district about how to achieve the objectives, it seems from the stakeholder summary that there is solid support to: a) conserve natural ground cover and b) store water on the landscape.
-Wetland drainage activities clearly contradict both of these major watershed goals espoused by the majority of the participants, DUC believes that the conservation districts are uniquely positioned, because of the collaborative nature of their operations, to find innovative solutions to combat drainage-related wetland losses.
+DUC believes that the conservation districts are uniquely positioned, because of the collaborative nature of their operations, to find innovative solutions to combat drainage-related wetland losses.
 Including "no net loss" of wetlands, or even "no net loss of wetland functions", as an objective in your integrated watershed management plan could enable your conservation district to achieve significant gains in all of the watershed value categories identified by your stakeholders.
 I realize the desirable instrument for 'land use change' is through incentives.
 As one of the leaders of conservation delivery in Manitoba, the CDs experience firsthand the realities of budget constraints and the need to target expenditures.
-As such, it will be a challenge to be able to provide sufficient incentives to protect and restore all the wetlands in their watersheds necessary to achieve the stated goals.
+As such, it may be a challenge to be able to provide sufficient incentives to protect and restore all the wetlands in their watersheds necessary to achieve the stated goals.
 Subsequently, CDs may need to consider "tougher" decisions than perhaps they have in the past.
-The need for properly enforced wetland protection regulations was noted in your summary and was frequently brought up at the wetland public consultations held around the province by the Manitoba Water Council.
-While the provincial government is responsible to ensure adequate regulations are in place, and are enforced to protect public interests, political will is more easily galvanized with strong local support.
+The need for properly enforced wetland protection regulations was frequently brought up at the wetland public consultations held around the province by the Manitoba Water Council during the summer of 2010.
+While the provincial government is responsible to ensure that adequate regulations are in place and are enforced to protect public interests, political will is more easily galvanized with strong local support.
 Provincial delivery agents will likely be in a better position to make the 'tougher' decisions that will ultimately contribute to the stated local watershed goals if support for appropriate regulatory protection of wetlands is clearly noted in the plan.

-Saving wetlands will result in: increased protection against both flooding and drought, decreased nutrient loading in our rivers and lakes, increased groundwater recharge potential, and improved biological diversity - all of which are benefits that would address many of the concerns raised in your consultation process.
+Saving wetlands will result in: increased protection against both flooding and drought, decreased nutrient and sediment loading in our rivers and lakes, increased groundwater recharge potential, and improved biological diversity - all of which are benefits that would address many of the concerns raised in your consultation process.

-Thank you again for the opportunity to identify wetland drainage as the issue of most concern to our organization and we look forward to reviewing the Whitemud Watershed Integrated Watershed Management Plan when it is completed.
-I have included with this letter three factsheets from some of our recent research that the Management Team might find useful during the next phase of the planning process.
+Thank you again for the opportunity to identify wetland drainage as the issue of most concern to our organization and we look forward to reviewing the Dauphin Lake Watershed Integrated Watershed Management Plan when it is completed.
+I have included with this letter some factsheets from some of our recent research that the Management Team might find useful during the next phase of the planning process.